arkivanov/Decompose/docs/getting-started/installation.md

 - [defaultComponentContext](../getting-started/quick-start.md/#android-with-compose) - creates a default `ComponentContext` attached to an Activity or Fragment on Android.
 - And many other important APIs.

-This module should be imported into build.gradle.kts for shared application module at ```kotlin.sourceSets.commonMain.dependencies```
+This module should be imported into build.gradle.kts for shared application module at `kotlin.sourceSets.commonMain.dependencies`.

 If you are having Android module (androidApp or composeApp if using KMP Wizard) this dependency also needs to be added into build.gradle.kts for Android module at ```android.dependencies``` to allow Android code access to above functionality

 === "Groovy"